howerj/lfsr/readme.md

 	6 : JUMP  : PC = ARG
 	7 : JUMPZ : IF (ACC == 0) { PC = ARG }

-All instructions advance the program counter except the `JUMP`, and conditionally `JUMPZ`.
+All instructions advance the program counter except `JUMP`, and (conditionally) `JUMPZ`.
 All instruction affect or use the accumulator except the jump instructions, and all arguments use the `ARG` value except the shift instructions `LLS1`/`LRS1`. `MEM` consists of a linear array of 16-bit values.